eslamhawas/Library-Management-System/README.md

 - **Using DTO Mapper**: Integrate a DTO mapper (e.g., MapStruct) for better separation between entities and DTOs, improving code maintainability and clarity.
 - **Security**: Implement basic authentication or JWT-based authorization to protect the API endpoints.
 - **Aspects**: Implement logging using Aspect-Oriented Programming (AOP) to log method calls, exceptions, and performance metrics of certain operations like book additions, updates, and patron transactions.
-- **Caching**: Utilize Spring's caching mechanisms to cache frequently accessed data, such as book details or patron information, to improve system performance.

 ## Technologies Used